manimaul/dot_files/vim/cheat_sheet.md

 set nonumber
 ```

 # Esc
 `imap jj <esc>`

 # Navigation
 j,l,i,k = move left,up,down

-g = move to top of document
+gg = move to top of document
 G = move to bottom of document
-NG = move to Nth line
+5G = move to 5th line

 H = move to top of screen
 L = move to bottom of screen